bitsawer/blender-custom-nodes/README.md

 [Watch YouTube demo](https://www.youtube.com/watch?v=RaYfQT7r74s)

-The purpose of this node is to enable complex new functionality to the compositor without recompiling Blender.
-The node can be used to make simple modifications to the input image, draw shapes or text, generate procedural images or even use complex third-party libraries.
-Pillow image processing library is included in the distribution.
+The purpose of this node is to enable complex new functionality in the compositor without recompiling Blender.
+The node can be used to make simple modifications to the input image, draw shapes or text, generate procedural images or even use complex third-party libraries like [OpenCV](https://opencv.org/) and [Pillow](https://pillow.readthedocs.io/en/4.3.x/).
+As a convenience Pillow image processing library is included in the distribution.
 Thread safety of Pillow is not explicitly documented, so it might be safest to only use it during script import and in on_main().

 A **pycompositor** helper module is can be imported by the scripts.
-It contains some helper functions and it can be used to interface with the [Pillow](https://pillow.readthedocs.io/en/4.3.x/) image processing library.
-The module is located in ***2.79/scripts/modules*** directory and can be useful as an example.
+It contains some helper functions and it can be used to interface with the Pillow library.
+The module is located in *2.79/scripts/modules* directory and can be useful as an example.

 Here is a simple example script.
-Images are [numpy arrays](http://www.numpy.org/) which makes it possible to do image processing in an efficient manner.
+Images are [NumPy arrays](http://www.numpy.org/) which makes it possible to do image processing in an efficient manner.
 The images are 3D-arrays with a shape of (height, width, depth).
 Depth is always 4 (red, green, blue and alpha).
-Image data is also "upside down" as the y-axis starts from the bottom.
+Image data is also "upside down" as the y-axis starts from the bottom, but you can use *numpy.flip(image, 0)* to flip the image vertically.

 ```python
 import bpy # If you want to read any Blender data